Eiffel Tower: Engraved names

-Gustave Eiffel engraved on the tower the names of 72 French scientists, engineers and mathematicians in recognition of their contributions to the building of the tower.
+Gustave Eiffel engraved on the building of the tower the names of 72 French scientists, engineers and mathematicians as a recognition of their contributions.
 Eiffel chose this "invocation of science" because of his concern over the artists' protest.
 At the beginning of the 20th century, the engravings were painted over, but they were restored in 1986–87 by the Société Nouvelle d'exploitation de la Tour Eiffel, a company operating the tower.

 Aesthetics

 The tower is painted in three shades: lighter at the top, getting progressively darker towards the bottom to complement the Parisian sky.
 It was originally reddish brown; this changed in 1968 to a bronze colour known as "Eiffel Tower Brown".
-In what is expected to be a temporary change, the tower is being painted gold in commemoration of the upcoming 2024 Summer Olympics in Paris.
+In 2010 the tower was re-painted painted yellow-brown.

+Following the 2024 Summer Olympics held in Paris, Mayor Anne Hidalgo proposed keeping the Olympic rings on the tower permanently.
+The rings, which measure 95 ft wide and 43 ft high, were initially installed for the Games and were scheduled for removal after the Paralympics.
+Hidalgo's decision faced criticism from the Eiffel family and some residents concerned about altering the protected monument.
+The original 30-ton rings would be replaced with lighter versions for long-term display.

 The only non-structural elements are the four decorative grill-work arches, added in Sauvestre's sketches, which served to make the tower look more substantial and to make a more impressive entrance to the exposition.

 A pop-culture movie cliché is that the view from a Parisian window always includes the tower.
 In reality, since zoning restrictions limit the height of most buildings in Paris to seven storeys, only a small number of tall buildings have a clear view of the tower.

 Maintenance

-Maintenance of the tower includes applying 60 tons of paint every seven years to prevent it from rusting.
-The tower has been completely repainted at least 19 times since it was built.
+Maintenance of the tower includes applying 60 tons of paint every 7 years to prevent it from rusting.
+The tower has been completely repainted at least 19 times since it was built, with the most recent being in 2010.
 Lead paint was still being used as recently as 2001 when the practice was stopped out of concern for the environment.